 - Benson Koschinski (Labor)

 |Craig McLachlan||United Australia Party||1,576||1.7||+1.7|

 |Brendan Clarke||Science Party||1,465||1.6||-0.5|

 2019 two-party-preferred result

 Booths have been divided into four areas.
 Booths in the sparsely-populated north and west of the seat have been grouped as “north-west”.
 Booths at the southern end of the seat have been grouped as “south”.
 Those booths in the east of the seat have been split into “north-east” and “east”.

-    The Greens primary vote ranged from 7.8% in the north-west to 15.8% in the north-east.
+The Greens primary vote ranged from 7.9% in the north-west to 16.0% in the east.